bitswired/lauzhack_python_htmx/README.md

 4. Enter the env shell: `poetry shell`
 5. Run `doit -n 2 dev_tutorial`

-## Pictorial: Fully Featured Application
+## 🚀 Pictorial: Fully Featured Application

-Pictorial is a sophisticated web application that combines the power of Python's asynchronous capabilities with htmx's dynamic front-end operations.
-It's designed to facilitate a seamless experience for users to generate and manage AI-created images with ease.
+Pictorial is a sophisticated web application that combines Python with HTMX in a realistic scenario.
+It allows people to singup, login, and generate images in parallel (up to 3 prompts) using OpenAI DALLE-3.
+Users can also visit their library containing all their image generations.

 Key Features: